 How to estimate concrete for a slab

-Compute volume from area × thickness, then add a realistic ordering buffer.
+Compute volume from area x thickness, then add a realistic ordering buffer and plan for forms.

 The basic formula

-• Area = length × width (or sum multiple rectangles).
+• Area = length × width (or break the shape into rectangles and add them).

-• Convert volume to cubic yards or cubic meters for ordering.
+• Convert to ordering units: cubic yards (divide cubic feet by 27) or cubic meters (use meters directly).

 Ordering tips

-• Add an ordering buffer (often 5–10%) for uneven subgrade and spillage.
+• Add 5–10% buffer for uneven subgrade, spillage, and rounding.

 Estimate volume quickly